python-pillow/Pillow/docs/handbook/image-file-formats.rst

 in ``L``, ``RGB`` and ``CMYK`` modes.

-If Ghostscript is available, you can call the :py:meth:`~PIL.Image.Image.load` method with the following parameter to affect how Ghostscript renders the EPS
+If Ghostscript is available, you can call the :py:meth:`~PIL.Image.Image.load` method with the following parameters to affect how Ghostscript renders the EPS

 **scale**
     Affects the scale of the resultant rasterized image.
 If the EPS suggests